Credal Bayesian Deep Learning: Experiments

-Figure \ref{fig:dist} (A) depicts a sample of the in-distribution evaluation for each of the models.
+Figure \ref{fig:dist}.(a) depicts a sample of the In-Distribution evaluation for each of the models.
 For a given trajectory, the red boxes indicate when the prediction region did not cover the actual trajectory at that time-step.
-Qualitatively, $M_\text{IBNN}$ has less missed timesteps when compared to $M_\text{ens}$.
-Table \ref{tab:f1tenth_in_dist} shows that IBNNs perform better in terms of both one-step and multi-step coverage.
+Qualitatively, $M_\text{CBDL}$ has less missed time steps when compared to $M_\text{ens}$.
+Table \ref{tab:six} shows that CBDL performs better in terms of both one-step and multi-step coverage.
 Similar results can be observed for the OOD scenario.
 There, all models were trained on racing lines which are predominantly parallel to the track curvature.
 As a consequence, when the test set consists of instances with higher curvatures, the overall coverage of all models degrades.
-This can be seen in Figure \ref{fig:dist} (B), where the prediction of the models (orange) tends to be straight while the actual trajectory is more curved (green).
-Despite this, the figure and the coverage metrics in Table \ref{tab:f1tenth_in_dist} show how IBNN exhibits a more robust behavior.
+This can be seen in Figure \ref{fig:dist}.(b), where the prediction of the models (orange) tends to be straight while the actual trajectory is more curved (green).
+Despite this, the figure and the coverage metrics in Table \ref{tab:six} show how CBDL exhibits a more robust behavior.

-\subsection{Artificial Pancreas Control}
+\subsubsection{Artificial Pancreas Control}

-\textbf{Overall Setup.} In this next case study we consider the problem of data-driven control of human blood glucose-insulin dynamics, using an artificial pancreas system, Figure \ref{fig:ap_setup}.
+\textbf{Overall Setup.} In this next case study we consider the problem of data-driven control of human blood glucose-insulin dynamics, using an artificial pancreas system, see Figure \ref{fig:ap_setup}.

-External insulin delivery is accomplished by using an insulin pump controlled by the artificial pancreas software, which attempts to regulate the blood-glucose (BG) level of the patient within the euglycemic range of $[70, 180]mg/dl$ \cite{taisa_pancreas_paper}.
-Levels below $70mg/dl$ lead to hypoglycemia, which can lead to loss of consciousness, coma or even death.
-On the other hand, levels above $300mg/dl$ lead to a condition called the ketoacidosis, where the body can break down fat due to lack of insulin, and lead to build up of ketones.
+External insulin delivery is accomplished by using an insulin pump controlled by the artificial pancreas software, which attempts to regulate the blood-glucose (BG) level of the patient within the euglycemic range of $[70, 180]$ mg/dl \cite{taisa_pancreas_paper}.
+Levels below $70$ mg/dl lead to hypoglycemia, which can lead to loss of consciousness, coma or even death.
+On the other hand, levels above $300$ mg/dl lead to a condition called ketoacidosis, where the body can break down fat due to lack of insulin, and lead to build up of ketones.
 In order to treat this situation, patients receive external insulin delivery through insulin pumps.
 Artificial Pancreas (AP) systems can remedy this situation by measuring the blood glucose level, and automatically injecting insulin into the blood stream.
 Thus, we define the \emph{unsafe regions} of the space as $G(t) \in (-\infty,70) \cup (300,\infty)$, where $G(t)$ is the BG value at time $t$.
 This is the shaded region in Figure \ref{fig:ap_time_curves}.